selesy/kubemq-docs/docs/development/rest.md

 | MessagesExpired         | integer        |  how many expired messages pulled from the queue                                                                     |

-### Peak Messages
+### Peek Messages
-Send a Receive Message request to peak batch of messages into the queue.
+Send a Receive Message request to peek batch of messages into the queue.

 Send Message endpoint is a `POST` function to `{{host}}/queue/receive` where `host` is the KubeMQ REST interface address.
 `POST` Send message JSON structure: